-Employees should notify the appropriate supervisor(s) of the need for sick leave under the following guidelines:
+Employees should notify the appropriate supervisor of the need for sick leave as soon as practicable when they are unable to report for duty.

-- 1. Employees assigned to a 56-hour work schedule shall report sick leave no later than 5:30 am on the morning of their shift. - 2.
-Employees assigned to a 40-hour daytime work schedule shall report sick leave no later than 30 minutes prior to the start of their workday.
+- 1. Employees assigned to a 56-hour work schedule shall report sick leave no later than 5:30 am on the morning of their shift to the on-duty BC. - 2.
+Employees assigned to a 40-hour work schedule shall report sick leave no later than 30 minutes prior to the start of their workday.